danhe/fighting-game-api/README.md

 Backend API: Ruby on rails API
 Frontend: VueJS

+For more information, you can visit API doc [https://fighting-game-api.herokuapp.com/docs/index.html#introduction] here And you can also take a look to its front-end[https://fighting-game.danhe.now.sh/] project.

 # Getting started

 1. Clone the project and Change directory to `fighting-game-api`.
 Install all gems: